marwan404/losslessTextFileCompressor/README.md

 # Lossless Text File Compressor

-> Compress and decompress text files like a boss — no data lost, no rocket science needed.
+> Compress and decompress text files like a boss, no data lost, no rocket science needed.

 ---